matecat/MateCat-Filters/README.md

 # Retirement

 As of **June 2020** this repository is put in read only mode (archived).
-Translated decided to close the sources of the **MateCat Filters** project.
+Translated has decided to continue the development of the **MateCat Filters** project in a wider context but in-house.
+The future MateCat Filters versions will still be usable via the [hosted API](https://rapidapi.com/translated/api/matecat-filters/).
+A [basic free plan](https://docs.rapidapi.com/docs/api-pricing) will allow trial and testing.

 The source herein corresponds to version _1.2.5_ based on Okapi version _M36_.

-The MateCat Filters will still be usable via the [hosted API](https://rapidapi.com/translated/api/matecat-filters/).
-A [basic free plan](https://docs.rapidapi.com/docs/api-pricing) will allow trial and testing.

 ## Convert any file to XLIFF and back